-The Portland Community College's three campus based Women's Resource Centers (WRC) are dedicated to providing a supportive, comfortable, encouraging, and safe environment to all PCC students and offer programs to support personal and academic growth.
+The Portland Community College's campus based Women's Resource Centers (WRC) are dedicated to providing a supportive, comfortable, encouraging, and safe environment to all PCC students and offer programs to support personal and academic growth.
 The WRC also provides ties to other student support services and community-based social services.

 The Women's Resource Centers provides an excellent “first stop” for women who are returning to school after a prolonged absence.
 It is a place to learn about campus and community resources, to meet new friends, exchange information and share common concerns.

 The Portland Community College Women's Resource Centers provide a central location for services that support the academic achievement of women and promote a campus community that is safe, inclusive, and equitable.
 Our goal is to increase access to education for women, improve the retention of women students at the college, and encourage women's leadership development.

 - Encourage empowerment and self-esteem in women by teaching self-advocacy.

 - Enable women to make informed choices regarding academic, career, lifestyle, and health issues by providing accurate information, support, and education.

 - Develop women’s leadership by supporting student-initiated programs and providing training in leadership skills.

 - Encourage exploration of gender issues; to enhance personal development of women and men by integrating theory and learning into their daily lives; to provide a programmatic context for informed action and practical experience of issues critical to women and society.